ECE Graduate Admissions Requirements

 Admission Requirements for MSEE Program

 The three key requirements for admission are listed below:

-Note that domestic applicants with non-engineering backgrounds but strong credentials in related fields may petition to be evaluated without the GRE scores.
+*Note that domestic applicants (also those with non-engineering backgrounds but strong credentials in related fields) may petition to be evaluated without the GRE scores.
 Such requests should be submitted in writing with the application.

 Note that applicants with undergraduate (BSEE) GPAs less than 3.0, who are otherwise considered acceptable, are sometimes admitted on a Conditional Matriculation basis, whereby they are expected to complete their first semester in the master's program with a GPA of 3.0 or better in order for their status to be changed to Full Matriculation.
 Full matriculation status shall not be granted until the master's GPA requirement of 3.0 or better is achieved.